 In this course, students learn and gain practical experience with software engineering principles and techniques.
 The practical experience centers on a semester-long team project in which a software development project is carried through all the stages of the software life cycle.
 Topics in this course include requirements analysis, specification, design, abstraction, programming style, testing, maintenance, communication, teamwork, and software project management.
 Particular emphasis is placed on communication and negotiation skills and on designing and developing maintainable software.
 Use of computer required.
-Several written assignments, in-class presentations and a term project.
+Several written assignments, in-class presentations, exams, and a term project.
 This course satisfies the IE Requirement.
 Prerequisite: CMPSCI 220.
 4 credits.

 How does the course work?

 The course website is on Moodle:

 .
 Communication and posting of course material will be via Moodle.
 All assignments will be submitted via Moodle.

 Do I have to attend class?

 Attendance is mandatory.
 Conceptual material will be presented in lecture, project work will take place in discussion.
 Much project work will be done outside of class.

 Each development team will be assigned a project manager.
 Project managers are students enrolled in CS 529, an advanced class on project management.
 Project managers are present for all CS320 lecture and discussion meetings, and are available to their teams throughout the semester.
 (The prerequisite to take CS 529 is an A- or better in CS 320 and instructor approval).

 Requirement for CS320